WIPACrepo/iceprod/docs/server/details/index.rst

 IceProd Server
 ==============

 The server handles many different tasks and has several independent modules to take care of them.
 It uses `Python Multiprocessing <http://docs.python.org/2/library/multiprocessing.html>`_ to prevent anything in one module from inadvertently affecting another module.
-The main process handles startup and communication between each module.
+The main process handles startup of each module.
 It can also reload, restart, stop, or kill the modules.

 IceProd can be reloaded to update a configuration variable.
 This will only reload the affected parts of IceProd, while letting the rest continue running.